: a strong and continued inclination; broadly : liking

 "Among the many school-year rituals, none stands out in my mind more than picture day.… Ever eager to look my best, I had a penchant for trying something different with my hair—with less-than-stellar results." — Becky Kover, The Columbus (Ohio) Dispatch, 4 Aug.
 2014

 Did You Know?

-Like its synonyms "leaning," "propensity," and "proclivity," "penchant" implies a strong instinct or liking for something.
+Like its synonyms leaning, propensity, and proclivity, penchant implies a strong instinct or liking for something.
 But these four words, while similar, are also distinguished by subtle differences.
-"Leaning" usually suggests a liking or attraction not strong enough to be decisive or uncontrollable ("a student with artistic leanings"), whereas "propensity" tends to imply a deeply ingrained and usually irresistible inclination ("a propensity to offer advice").
-"Proclivity" frequently suggests a strong, natural proneness to something objectionable or evil ("a proclivity for violence").
-"Penchant," a descendant of Latin "pendere" ("to weigh"), typically implies a strongly marked taste in the person or an irresistible attraction in the object ("a penchant for taking risks").
+Leaning usually suggests a liking or attraction not strong enough to be decisive or uncontrollable ("a student with artistic leanings"), whereas propensity tends to imply a deeply ingrained and usually irresistible inclination ("a propensity to offer advice").
+Proclivity frequently suggests a strong, natural proneness to something objectionable or evil ("a proclivity for violence").
+Penchant, a descendant of Latin pendere (meaning "to weigh"), typically implies a strongly marked taste in the person ("a penchant for jazz music") or an irresistible attraction in the object ("a penchant for taking risks").